pagantis/prestashop/Documentation/configuration.md

 | Field | Description<br/><br/>
 | :------------- |:-------------|
-| PAGANTIS_TITLE                           | Payment title to show in checkout page.
+| ENCUOTAS_TITLE                           | Payment title to show in checkout page.
 By default:"Instant financing".
-| PAGANTIS_SIMULATOR_DISPLAY_TYPE          | Installments simulator skin inside product page, in positive case.
-Recommended value: 'pgSDK.simulator.types.SIMPLE'.
+| ENCUOTAS_SIMULATOR_DISPLAY_TYPE          | Installments simulator skin inside product page, in positive case.
+Recommended value: 'encuotasSDK.simulator.types.SIMPLE'.
-| PAGANTIS_SIMULATOR_DISPLAY_SKIN          | Skin of the product page simulator.
-Recommended value: 'pgSDK.simulator.skins.BLUE'.
+| ENCUOTAS_SIMULATOR_DISPLAY_SKIN          | Skin of the product page simulator.
+Recommended value: 'encuotasSDK.simulator.skins.BLUE'.
-| PAGANTIS_SIMULATOR_DISPLAY_POSITION      | Choose the place where you want to watch the simulator.
+| ENCUOTAS_SIMULATOR_DISPLAY_POSITION      | Choose the place where you want to watch the simulator.
-| PAGANTIS_SIMULATOR_START_INSTALLMENTS    | Number of installments by default to use in simulator.
+| ENCUOTAS_SIMULATOR_START_INSTALLMENTS    | Number of installments by default to use in simulator.
-| PAGANTIS_SIMULATOR_DISPLAY_CSS_POSITION  | he position where the simulator widget will be injected.
-Recommended value: 'pgSDK.simulator.positions.INNER'.
+| ENCUOTAS_SIMULATOR_DISPLAY_CSS_POSITION  | he position where the simulator widget will be injected.
+Recommended value: 'encuotasSDK.simulator.positions.INNER'.
-| PAGANTIS_SIMULATOR_CSS_PRICE_SELECTOR    | CSS selector with DOM element having totalAmount value.
+| ENCUOTAS_SIMULATOR_CSS_PRICE_SELECTOR    | CSS selector with DOM element having totalAmount value.
-| PAGANTIS_SIMULATOR_CSS_POSITION_SELECTOR | CSS Selector to inject the widget.
+| ENCUOTAS_SIMULATOR_CSS_POSITION_SELECTOR | CSS Selector to inject the widget.
 (Example: '#simulator', '.pagantisSimulator')
-| PAGANTIS_SIMULATOR_CSS_QUANTITY_SELECTOR | CSS selector with DOM element having the quantity selector value.
+| ENCUOTAS_SIMULATOR_CSS_QUANTITY_SELECTOR | CSS selector with DOM element having the quantity selector value.
-| PAGANTIS_FORM_DISPLAY_TYPE               | Allow you to select the way to show the payment form in your site
+| ENCUOTAS_FORM_DISPLAY_TYPE               | Allow you to select the way to show the payment form in your site
-| PAGANTIS_DISPLAY_MIN_AMOUNT              | Minimum amount to use the module and show the payment method in the checkout page and in product page.
+| ENCUOTAS_DISPLAY_MIN_AMOUNT              | Minimum amount to use the module and show the payment method in the checkout page and in product page.
-| PAGANTIS_DISPLAY_MAX_AMOUNT              | Maximum amount to use the module and show the payment method in the checkout page and in product page.
+| ENCUOTAS_DISPLAY_MAX_AMOUNT              | Maximum amount to use the module and show the payment method in the checkout page and in product page.
-| PAGANTIS_URL_OK                          | Location where user will be redirected after a successful payment.
+| ENCUOTAS_URL_OK                          | Location where user will be redirected after a successful payment.
 This string will be concatenated to the base url to build the full url
-| PAGANTIS_URL_KO                          | Location where user will be redirected after a wrong payment.
+| ENCUOTAS_URL_KO                          | Location where user will be redirected after a wrong payment.
 This string will be concatenated to the base url to build the full url
-| PAGANTIS_ALLOWED_COUNTRIES               | Array of country codes where the method can be used
+| ENCUOTAS_ALLOWED_COUNTRIES               | Array of country codes where the method can be used

 ##### Edit using database
 1 - Open your database management (Frequently Cpanel->phpmyadmin)